ESDLMapEditorESSIM/essim-tutorials/MapEditor_ESSIM_Tutorials.md

     -   Fill level: 0.2

-    -   Set *StorageStrategy*
+    -   Set *StorageStrategy* (In earlier versions of this tutorial, the below marginal costs were mixed up)

-        -   Marginal charge costs: 0.8
+        -   Marginal charge costs: 0.2

-        -   Marginal discharge costs: 0.2
+        -   Marginal discharge costs: 0.8

 -   Connect the *Battery* to the *ElectricityNetwork*